hardin47/website/Math154/Notes/10-misc.md

 There are more than a quarter million observations.

-In the next step, we will download the data from a given subject for a specific study, in this case a paper by Rosowski et al (2012) entitled ["Ear-canal reflectance, umbo velocity, and tympanometry in normal-hearing adults"](https://www.ncbi.nlm.nih.gov/pubmed/21857517).
+In the next step, we will download the data from a given subject for a specific study, in this case a paper by Rosowski et al. (2012) entitled ["Ear-canal reflectance, umbo velocity, and tympanometry in normal-hearing adults"](https://www.ncbi.nlm.nih.gov/pubmed/21857517).

 Arbitrarily we choose to collect data from subject number three.